Tosaaaki/piphawk-ai/README.md

 init_db()
 EOF
 ```
-This helper also upgrades older databases to include the new `ai_response`
+This helper also upgrades older databases to include new columns and tables (e.g. `errors`) and ensures WAL mode is enabled.
-column.
 See `docs/db_migration.md` for details.

 To inspect parameter adjustments logged by the strategy analyzer, run
 `backend/logs/show_param_history.py`.
 Filter by parameter name or period: